Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 The Bottom Line on Market Cycles and Your Apartment Checklist

 The moving data is public.
-Most buyers just do not look at it.
+Most buyers just don't look at it.

-While they watch auction rates, the moving data shows the next growth wave.
-It shows this 18-24 months ahead.
+While they watch auction rates, the moving data shows the next growth wave 18-24 months ahead.

 Market Shifts by Property Type

-Different property types show different trends.
-Your forecast should consider which type you're after.
+Different types of homes show different trends.
+Think about which type you want.

 House Market Trends